j-danielson/Software-Development-Tools---Assigment-2/Artificial Intelligence - Wiki/Artificial_Intelligence.md

 > In his own words: "The development of full artificial intelligence could spell the end of the human race."
 Current AI likely couldn't > do anything like it but we're currently so cavalier about AI that we'd likely not spot a fatal mistake until after we'd make it, he
 > stated to BBC.

+An example I'm sure we all can think of:

 ![alt text](https://ei.marketwatch.com/Multimedia/2018/02/13/Photos/ZH/MW-GD647_skynet_20180213113524_ZH.jpg)

 AI, what could possibly go wrong.

 Judging by the nature of their purpose, theres two main AI branches - narrow and general.